zgulde/cods/docs/how-it-works.md

 - Will attempt to serve static content first, if not found
     - the request will be passed to the application server
     - `404.html` in the webroot will be served
-- handles ssl connections when https is setup for a site
+- handles https connections when https is setup for a site

 ### Git Deployment